There are common mistakes that many companies make while doing software localization. Discover and avoid them.

-In localization of software, using the code of the specific country and its language in coding precisely is required.
-As each language is different, enhancing the specifications will attune the software to new geographies and locations.
+Each language is different, so enhancing the specifications will attune the software to new geographies and locations.

 When localization of software takes place, hard-coded formats of numbers, date, units and time can cause difficulty and confusion as these formats differ with geographies.

 6. The Direction of the Language